Trip Leader Resources

-As a Trip Organizer, you are the architect of the experience.
-Each decision, from selecting travel providers to choosing destinations and activities, becomes a building block of the journey.
+As a Trip Leader, you are the architect of the experience.
+Each decision, from selecting a travel provider to choosing destinations & activities, becomes the building blocks of the journey.
 This role is not just logistical—it's transformational.
-With intention, you can infuse peacebuilding into the heart of the trip, shaping how travelers experience the world and how they choose to impact it moving forward.
+With intention, you can request peacebuilding into the heart of the trip, shaping how a traveler will experience the world and how they choose to impact it moving forward.
 It's said that "travel is the language of peace"—and you are its first translator.
-As the trip organizer, you can design a journey that turns travelers into Peace Ambassadors.W
+As the leader, you can design a journey that turns travelers into Ambassadors of Peace.

-• What does Peace mean to you personally?
-How might your view of Peace be challenged or expanded on this trip?
+1. Curiosity - What does Peace mean to you personally?
+How might your view of Peace be expanded on this trip?

-Below are some suggestions a trip organizer can include to “Make Peace Part of the Journey”!
+Below are some CARE suggestions a trip leader can include to “Make Peace Part of the Journey”!

 2. Choose destinations that celebrate cultural exchange, interactions with the local community, and opportunities to see beyond the traditional excursions or sites.